justtryingoutthings/Loadcell_5kg_INA125_Amplification/README.md

 To set the Gain as per our requirement , we need to run multiple trials with different gain resistors (Rg) ; Gain = 4 + 60,000 Ω / Rg

 #These are the values recorded by multimeter by carrying out the trials in my own setup.
-#When read using arduino, there exists a deviation of about 0.1 - 0.2 volts
+#When read using Arduino, there may exist a deviation of about 0.1 - 0.2 volts

 1. Rg = 660 Ω
 0g – 2.5v